-	Now we can walk by and say ‘hi’, without any problems.
+Now we can walk by and say ‘hi,' without any problems.
 Sometimes it still hurts a bit, but the way he acts and stands in life is just not for me.
-I want somebody who want to fight for me, somebody strong enough.
+I want somebody who wants to fight for me, somebody strong enough.
 Because he was my first love, I did not have any comparison.
-Now I know, that there are nicer and stronger guys then my ex.
+Now I know, that there are nicer and stronger guys than my ex.

-What I want to say is that closure is really important.
+What I want to say is that closure is crucial.
 For me, this was the conversation.
-Everybody has to find their own closure.
+Everybody has to find their closure.
 Breaking the no-contact rule is only a good thing if your only goal is closure, not getting back together or getting answers.
 It has to be closure for YOU.

 Apart from closure, distraction is a good thing.
-Go do sports, or go traveling.
+Do sports, or go traveling.
 Just do not run away from your pain, like I did in France.
 It will catch up and affect you even harder later.

 Everybody will get their portion of bad luck in life, and you will get through.
 But you have to WANT to get better, do not stay in the place of the dumpee.